DrugBud-Suite/CADD_Vault/docs/Datasets/Datasets.md

   - [MUDB-DecoyMaker2.0](https://github.com/jwxia2014/MUBD-DecoyMaker2.0): A Python GUI application to generate maximal unbiased benchmarking sets data sets for virtual drug screening.
 - [CASF](http://www.pdbbind.org.cn/casf.php): CASF offers benchmark packages for the assessment of scoring functions, with versions CASF-2016, CASF-2013, and CASF-2007 available for download upon registration.

+## Machine Learning Benchmarks

+- [MoleculeNet](https://moleculenet.org/): benchmark specially designed for testing machine learning methods of molecular properties
+- [Therapeutics Data Commons](https://tdcommons.ai/): Therapeutics Data Commons is a resource to access and evaluate AI methods, supporting the development of AI methods, with a strong bent towards establishing the foundation of which AI methods are most suitable for drug discovery applications and why.

 ## Protein-Ligand Interaction

 - [PDBscreen](https://zenodo.org/records/8049380): PDBscreen provides a dataset with multiple data augmentation strategies suitable for training protein-ligand interaction prediction methods.